Minflux: Localization process

 MINFLUX localizes an active fluorescent molecule using a probing scheme.
 The doughnut-shaped excitation beam is positioned at different points at the periphery and in the middle of a probing area L. The active molecule is excited at each position, and photon fluxes are recorded.
 MINFLUX uses the flux patterns of these recordings to reposition the excitation beam to center on the active molecule and then performs another probing iteration.
 With each iteration, the probing area L is constricted, and the intensity zero of the excitation beam more accurately overlaps with the position of the active molecule.

 Recordings of the emitting active molecule at two different excitation beam positions are needed to use the quadratic approximation in the one-dimensional basic principle described above.
 Each recording provides a one-dimensional distance value to the center of the excitation beam.
 In two dimensions, at least three recording points are needed to ascertain a location that can be used to move the MINFLUX excitation beam toward the target molecule.
-These recording points demarcate a probing area L. Balzarotti et al. use the Cramér-Rao limit to show that constricting this probing area significantly improves localization precision, more so than increasing the number of emitted photons:
+These recording points demarcate a probing area and the Cramér-Rao limit is used to show that constricting this probing area significantly improves localization precision, more so than increasing the number of emitted photons: